Te Kano Estate

 Sunday10:30 am – 4:30 pm.

-92 Felton Road, Bannockburn
+92 Felton Rd, Bannockburn

 03 928 6951

 Pulling up at the entrance to Te Kano is sure to garner some gasps from the passenger (or bike) seat.
-Surrounded by rows of lush vines with breathtaking views overlooking the Kawarau River and iconic mountain range, this cellar door offers a treat for the senses well before the first glass of wine is poured.
+Surrounded by rows of lush vines with breathtaking views over the Kawarau River and iconic mountain range, this cellar door offers a treat for the senses well before the first glass of wine is poured.

 The cellar door experience is both refined and relaxed, welcoming groups of cyclists and wine connoisseurs alike.
 Guests can enjoy tastings that range from the light and delicate Blanc de Noir to the dark and rich Pinot Noir, all while engaging in captivating conversations with the knowledgeable and friendly Te Kano team.
 Our favourite part, though?
 The build-your-own-picnic shelf, stocked with local Central Otago chutneys, pinot and plum fruit pastes, artisan olives infused with truffle oil, cheese, cured meats, and more.
 The concept is simple: fill a basket, find a comfortable bean bag on the expansive lawn, spend a leisurely afternoon snacking and sipping wine with friends.